INS Tarangini: Service history

 The value of sail training lies in its ability to foster the virtues of courage, camaraderie, esprit-de-corps and endurance—valued in the Indian Navy for character building.
 Sailing platforms are suitable for exposing young officers to the challenges at sea to imbibe "sea sense".
 Whilst under sail, cadets improve their appreciation of the elements to improve their practical experience.

 During the last 15 years Tarangini has participated in 13 expeditions sailing over 188000 nmi, remaining at sea for over 2,100 days, visiting 74 ports in 39 countries and transforming young naval cadets into mariners.

-In 2012 INS Sudarshini, built to the same design, was commissioned by the Indian Navy.
+In 2012, INS Sudarshini, built to the same design, was commissioned by the Indian Navy.

 In 2015, Tarangini began an eight-month voyage (4 May – 3 December 2015) to participate in the annual tall ship races and other events at Europe, organised under the aegis of Sail Training International.
 During these eight months, the ship traveled approximately 17,000 miles under sail through the Red Sea, the Mediterranean Sea and the North Sea.
 She visited 17 ports in 14 countries to showcase India to the world, and demonstrate the Indian Navy's global reach.
 The theme for the voyage, codenamed LOKAYAN-15, was chosen as "tacking for a broader reach".
 The tall ship races were conducted primarily off the coast of United Kingdom, Norway, Denmark, Germany and the Netherlands.
 Tarangini also participated in the tall ship race from Kristiansand, Norway to Aalborg, Denmark.
 She also participated in associated sail events such as Sail Rostock, Sail Bremerhaven in Germany and Sail Amsterdam in the Netherlands.

 In 2018, Tarangini sailed for a seven months sailing expedition Lokayan 2018 from 10 April 18 to 30 October, wherein she participated in ‘Three Festival Tall Ships Regatta’ at Bordeaux (France) and thereafter participated in ‘Tall Ships Races Europe 2018’ from Sunderland (UK) to Esbjerg (Denmark) and Stavanger (Norway) to Harlingen (NL).
 The ship sailed with a theme ‘Sailing through Different Oceans…Uniting Nations’, covering a distance of about 22,000 Nm spanning over 15 ports across 13 Countries in 3 Continents showcased India to the World, demonstrating Indian Navy's global reach.
-The ship also sailed for ‘Tall Ships Sail Together’, a joint sailing expedition with her sister ship Sudarshini and Royal Omanian Naval Sailing Ship ‘Zinat-al-Bihar’ from Kochi to Muscat as part of 10th anniversary of IONS in November 2018.
+The ship also sailed for ‘Tall Ships Sail Together’, a joint sailing expedition with her sister ship Sudarshini and Royal Omani Naval Sailing Ship ‘Zinat-al-Bihar’ from Kochi to Muscat as part of 10th anniversary of IONS in November 2018.